kuzen/Awesome-Self-Driving/README.md

 - [Autoware_tutorial](https://github.com/pixmoving-moveit/Autoware_tutorial) - Autoware Simple Tutorial for Self-driving Car

 # 15. Other Tool
+- [ros_msft_onnx](https://github.com/ms-iot/ros_msft_onnx) - ONNX Runtime for the Robot Operating System (ROS), works on ROS1 and ROS2
+- [catkin_virtualenv](https://github.com/locusrobotics/catkin_virtualenv) - Bundle python requirements in a catkin package via virtualenv
+- [pal_statistics](https://github.com/pal-robotics/pal_statistics) - The PAL Statistics Framework provides a way of gathering, aggregating, storing and visualizing statistics from arbitrary sources in a flexible and real-time safe way in ROS.
 - [CARLA Autonomous Driving Leaderboard](https://leaderboard.carla.org/) - The main goal of the CARLA Autonomous Driving Leaderboard is to evaluate the driving proficiency of autonomous agents in realistic traffic situations.
 - [PUMA](https://github.com/PRBonn/puma) - Poisson Surface Reconstruction for LiDAR Odometry and Mapping
 - [RoboStack for ROS Noetic](https://github.com/RoboStack/ros-noetic) - RoboStack, which tightly couples ROS with Conda, a cross-platform, language-agnostic package manager.